zacharysang/flock/master/README.md

 ```
 Occasionally the cluster shutdown process is slow or fails.
 If this is the case,
 it could be a resource deadlock.
 I've resolved it using the UI and typically
-deleting the VPC or security group stopping the block.
+deleting the VPC or security group stopping the delete.
+The cloud formation
+console has useful information to figure out the problem.

 # Running